-1. Why would someone need an API to make a coffee?
-Why ordering a coffee via 'human-to-human' or 'human-to-machine' interface is inconvenient, why have 'machine-to-machine' interface?

-Possibly, we're solving knowledge and selection problems?
-To provide humans with Possibly, we're optimizing waiting times?
-To save the time people waste waiting Possibly, we're reducing the number of errors?
-To help people get exactly what t
+- 1. Why would someone need an API to make a coffee?
+Why ordering a coffee via 'human-to-human' or 'human-to-machine' interface is inconvenient, why have 'machine-to-machine' interface? - Possibly, we're solving knowledge and selection problems?
+To provide humans with a full knowledge what options they have right now and right here. - Possibly, we're optimizing waiting times?
+To save the time people waste waiting their beverages. - Possibly, we're reducing the number of errors?
+To help people get exactly what they wanted to order, stop losing information in imprecise conversational communication or in dealing with unfamiliar coffee machine interfaces?